Aker BP’s approach to human rights

 Aker BP is a member of the cross-industry collaboration initiative on human rights – Collabor8.

-The initiative is managed by the Norwegian Oil and Gas Association, which is the professional body and employer’s association for oil and supplier companies.
-This initiative aims at assisting participating companies in improving worker welfare in line with the UN Guiding Principles on Business and Human Rights and the fundamental conventions of the International Labour Organisation.
+The initiative is managed by Offshore Norge, which is the professional body and employer’s association for oil and supplier companies.
+This initiative aims at assisting participating companies in improving worker welfare in line with the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the fundamental conventions of the International Labour Organisation (ILO).

 Being a member of this initiative allows Aker BP to share our experiences working with human rights and labour standards in supply chain with other operating companies and to share results of human rights due diligence with peer companies.